thingless/torweather/README.md

 ## Tor Weather's History

-The original Tor Weather was decommissioned by the Tor project and this replacement is now maintained independently and its source code can be found in this GitHub repo.
+The original Tor Weather was decommissioned by the Tor project.
+This replacement is now maintained independently and its source code can be found in this GitHub repo.
 More info about about the original Tor Weather can be found [here](https://lists.torproject.org/pipermail/tor-relays/2016-June/009424.html).

-Unlink the original Tor Weather this project only sends emails for down time to the nodes owner.
-It does not send emails about t-shirts or allow anyone to subscribe.
+Unlike the original Tor Weather, this project only sends emails for down time to the nodes owner.
+It does not send emails about t-shirts or support any configuration (beyond "unsubscribe").
 Reducing the scope of Tor Weather makes it easier to maintain.

 ## Running the Source Code